Arvin-M-Dev/Extensions-project/README.md

 ### 🙏 Acknowledgments

 - Challenge by [Frontend Mentor](https://www.frontendmentor.io?ref=challenge)
-- thanks to Grok (xAI) for guidance and mentoring throughout the project
+- thanks to Grok (xAI) for mentoring throughout the project

 ---